SillyTavern/SillyTavern-Docs/Usage/faq.md

 1. Go to <https://platform.openai.com>
 1. Click your account icon in the top right, then View API Keys
 1. Click "Create new secret key".
 Copy it somewhere immediately.
 DO NOT SHARE THIS KEY.
 WHOEVER HAS IT CAN USE YOUR ACCOUNT TO USE GPT AT YOUR EXPENSE.

-While you're at it, join the GPT-4 waitlist at <https://openai.com/waitlist/gpt-4-api>

 ### Configure SillyTavern to use your API